specialprocedures/cardgen/readme.md

    - quote: Flavor text (optional)
    - source: Quote source (optional)
    - image_path: Path to the card's image file, relative to the game directory
+   - style_path: Path to the card's base CSS file (optional)
+   - supplementary_style: Path to additional CSS file for this card (optional)

 2. `card_template.html`: HTML template using Jinja2 syntax
-3. CSS file(s): At least one CSS file is required, either in the styles/ directory or specified via command line
+3. CSS file(s): At least one CSS file is required.
+The system will look for CSS files in the following order:
+   1. Per-card style files specified in the CSV (style_path and supplementary_style)
+   2. CSS files specified via --styles argument in the styles/ directory
+   3. CSS files specified via --styles at their full path
+   4. CSS files specified via --styles in the game directory
+   5. Default styles.css in the game directory

+## CSV Data Handling

+- Empty cells in the CSV are handled gracefully
+- Optional columns (quote, source, style_path, supplementary_style) can be left blank
+- Numeric values (cost) are automatically converted to integers
+- Each card is assigned a serial number based on its position in the CSV

 ## CLI Options